 Florida man calls 911 to report himself drunk driving

-WINTER HAVEN, Fla.
-(AP) — Florida authorities are sharing the details of an unusual 911 call on New Year’s Eve, from a man who said he wanted to report himself drunk driving.
+WINTER HAVEN, Fla. — Florida authorities are sharing the details of an unusual 911 call on New Year’s Eve, from a man who said he wanted to report himself drunk-driving.

 Polk County Sheriff’s officials say the dispatcher kept him talking while directing officers to the scene.